-Here’s a compelling email cover letter sample from a candidate applying to a marketing position:
+Here’s an email cover letter sample from a candidate who wants to dazzle a hiring manager with their skills:

 Dear Mr. Richards,